 - You will meet with a physician specialist called a Radiation Oncologist.
 The Radiation Oncologist sees patients who may receive radiation therapy for the treatment of cancer.
-(This includes both patients who are referred by their doctor or self-referred to the Department of Radiation Oncology at California Pacific Medical Center.)

 - The Radiation Oncologist will review your medical history with you, taking into consideration your prognosis, the side-effects related to treatment, and the benefits of radiation therapy.
 Together, you will decide upon a treatment course based upon the recommendations you have discussed.

 - The staff will work closely with you to position you carefully during your radiation treatment.
 This will assure accurate treatment to your breast while minimizing the effects to surrounding areas such as lung, heart, or arm.